Pillars of Sand

 Rating: R/FR18 (very dark themes, violence, torture, sexual content, language)

 Author’s Notes: Second story in The Pillars Trilogy.
 I highly recommend

-before you read this but it’s not entirely necessary, I tried to cover some ground from that fic although it might confuse more than help if you haven’t read PoS1.
+you read Pillars of Salt before you read this.
+I tried to cover some ground from that fic although it might confuse more than help if you haven’t read PoS1.
 This story will be darker than PoS1.
 I am taking elements from the first episode of SPN S6 - please think of this fic as a sort of lead into what S6 becomes although there are spoilers for later S6.
-I took some elements of the book The Lost Slayer by Christopher Golden as well.
-Contains some Lisa/Dean.
+I used some elements of the book The Lost Slayer by Christopher Golden as well.

 Timeline: Set in the year between S5 and S6 of Supernatural.
 Post S7 of Buffy.
 I don’t go into comic canon.

 Feedback: Always appreciated!
 Thank you for the response to Pillars of Salt, I hope this one doesn’t disappoint!